handsontable/handsontable/docs/README-EDITING.md

 ### Editing a published documentation version

-To edit an already-published documentation version, go to the required [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure) (e.g. `9.0`).
+To edit an already-published documentation version, go to the [`prod-docs/<MAJOR.MINOR>` branch](./README.md#handsontable-docs-branches-structure) (e.g. `prod-docs/9.0`).

 To display a published documentation version in a browser:
 1. Start a [local Handsontable documentation server](./README.md#getting-started-with-handsontable-docs).
-2. In your browser, go to http://localhost:8080/docs/{semver.version}/.
+2. In your browser, go to http://localhost:8080/docs/{MAJOR.MINOR}/.

-If you're editing the `latest` version (a version with the largest `<semver.version>` number), remember to make the same edits to the `next` version as well.
+If you're editing the `latest` version (a version with the largest `<MAJOR.MINOR>` number), remember to make the same edits to the `next` version as well.

 ### Editing the API reference

-The `next` version's API reference is generated automatically from the source code, into the `/next/api/` directory.
+The `next` version's API reference is generated automatically from the source code, into the `/content/api/` directory.

 To edit the `next` version's API reference:
 1. Go into the source code and change the required JSDoc comments.